 ![]() |

-The ResNet Purple Packet is available from the ResNet Office or by clicking on the 2012/2013 Macintosh Connection Information and 2012/2013 Windows Connection Information links to the left.
-The Purple Packet is the set of connection instructions for the network at Saint Mary's College.
+Students with technology questions should contact ResNet for assistance.
+Appointments will be required for in-person assistance from the ResNet Office until further notice to accommodate physical distancing.
+Appointments can be scheduled at www.saintmarys.edu/resnet/appointments.
+Students are encouraged to contact ResNet via e-mail, ResNet Problem Report Form, or phone to initially request assistance.
+Many issues can be resolved through these points of contact instead of in-person assistance.
+The ResNet Purple Packet (connection instructions) is available at the ResNet Office or by clicking on the 2020/2021 Mac Connection Information and 2020/2021 Windows Connection Information links to the left.
 We strongly recommend that students connect their own computers to ResNet.
 ResNet is available to assist any student who requests our help with their personal computer.
-The ResNet Office Hours Spring 2013 are:
+The ResNet Office Hours for Spring Move-In 2021 are:

 We have some important new information for all incoming students to Saint Mary's College.
 Please review the documents below for information about ResNet and Student Computing.